adam-bouafia/Think-Before-You-Save/README.md

 **Think Before You Save** is a Chrome extension that calculates and displays the CO2 emissions associated with storing files on the cloud.
 It helps users make informed decisions to reduce their carbon footprint.

+This project is part of the **Green Waves Hackathon** at **TU Delft University**, aiming to promote sustainable digital practices and raise awareness about the environmental impact of cloud storage.

 ---

 ## Features